-The lowest floor of the Safety Center will be flood proofed according to the allowance in 4.1.5 (3) Development Standards for the Flood Fringe Subdistrict; All areas of nonresidential structures including basements to be placed below the regulatory flood protection elevation shall be flood proofed in accordance with the structurally dry flood proofing classifications in the state building code.
-Structurally dry flood proofing must meet the FP-1 or FP-2 flood proofing classification in the state building code and this shall require making the structure watertight with the walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads due to groundwater saturation at the 100 year flood level.
+The lowest floor of the Fire Station will be flood proofed according to the allowance in the Northfield Land Development Code Section 4.1.5 (3) Development Standards for the Flood Fringe Sub district.
+All areas of non-residential structures including basements to be placed below the regulatory flood protection elevation shall be flood proofed in accordance with the structurally dry flood proofing classifications in the state building code.
+Structurally dry flood proofing must meet the FP-1 or FP-2 flood proofing classification in the state building code and this shall require making the structure watertight with the walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads due to groundwater saturation at the 100-year flood level.